-The experiment involves the development of a novel type of concrete called geopolymer fiber-reinforced hybrid concrete.
-This concrete is designed to have enhanced strength and durability bv combining various materials and fibers.
+The experiment involves the development of a novel type of concrete called geopolymer hybrid fiber-reinforced concrete.
+This concrete is designed to have enhanced strength and durability by combining various materials and fibers.
 The main components used in this experiment are FA, Silica fume, GGBS, alkaline solutions, fine and coarse aggregates, superplasticizers, and a hybrid combination of steel fiber and PVA fiber.
 Concrete relies on binding agents to ensure that its components are properly linked together.